migalmoreno/tubo/README.md

 ## Try It Out

-You can try a live demo at <https://tubo.mianmoreno.com> but beware this is hosted on a personal low-end VPS.
-If you can, please consider self-hosting Tubo and let me know about your instance via the [contribution methods](#org7023291).
-See [installation](#orgc5ad820) for ways to set up Tubo in your server.
+You can try a live demo at <https://tubo.migalmoreno.com>.
+If you can, please consider self-hosting Tubo and let me know about your instance via the [contribution methods](#org36cfc60).
+See [installation](#org88ed64e) for ways to set up Tubo in your server.

 ## Installation